Knguyen-dev/temp-cs-notes/redis_scratch_notes/chapter_5/3_event_loop.md

 ```

-### Additional Exercise: Better buffer handling
+## Additional Exercise: Better buffer handling
 Currently with our buffer handling, we append to the back and remove from the front.
 We're using it like a FIFO data structure.
 We have a dynamic array meaning it resizes itself.

-With our dynamic array, appending to the back is efficient.
-However if we remove from the front, we're shifting all of those array slots, and that's very inefficient.
+- Random access: $O(1)$
+- Insertion or removal from the end: Amortized constant $O(1)$.
+- Insertion at the beginning or middle: Typically $O(n)$.
+Imagine you already have an array of data.
+If you're goint to insert a new element at the beginning or middle, you'd need to shift all elements to the right, and that's about $n$ elements.

 That's the common thing with an array, so a better thing would be having a buffer that's efficient at both ends.
 The idea being removing from the front is just advancing a pointer:
       ┌────────────┬────────────┬────────────┐
       │   unused   │    data    │   unused   │
       └────────────┴────────────┴────────────┘